 Use your customer LTV to single out your most profitable customers and acquisition channels

 By using Verfacto’s customer segmentation software, you’ll be able to compare customer lifetime value for each segment.
-By placing different groups side by side, you’ll be able to see precisely which user demographics are your most profitable customers.
+By running a customer profitability analysis and placing different groups side by side, you’ll be able to see precisely which user demographics are your most profitable customers.

 You’ll also be able to see where exactly your most profitable customers are coming from.
 By comparing different acquisition channels, you can see which sources are the most valuable for your business.